ezekiel-the-creator/OOP-JAVA/README.md

   //methods
 }
 ```
+In the above example:
+* fields are used to store data(variables) that reperesent states
+* methods are used to perform operations.
 ### ***Object***

 *An object is an **instance** of a class.
 It is a real world entity that has state and behavior.
 For example a `motorbike` is an object.
 It has*